Mediterranean Baked Parmesan Zucchini Fries

 Tips for Crispy Baked Zucchini Fries

-• Baking at a higher temperature, like 425°F, can give them that perfect crunch.
+2. High Temperature: Baking at a higher temperature, like 425°F, can help achieve that perfect crunch for your Baked Zucchini Fries.

-• A light spray of cooking oil just before baking
+5. Light Spray of Cooking Oil: A light spray of cooking oil just before baking can enhance the crispiness without adding too many calories.

-• using a wire rack for even air circulation can make all the difference in achieving that perfect golden crunch.
+6. Wire Rack for Even Circulation: Using a wire rack for even air circulation can make all the difference in achieving that perfect golden crunch.
+This allows the hot air to circulate around the zucchini sticks, baking them evenly on all sides.

 My favorite dip is Romesco sauce.
 The beauty of these fries is their versatility in pairing.
 They taste lovely with tzatziki, aioli, marinara sauce, creamy hummus, and even the spicy kick of muhammara dip.
 And if Parmesan isn’t your cheese of choice, feel free to experiment.
 Asiago, Pecorino, or even Feta can bring their unique flavors.

-These zucchini fries can accompany grilled chicken or fish.
+These zucchini fries make a great side for grilled chicken or fish.
 But they’re so delightful that sometimes I just enjoy them as a standalone snack with a medley of dips.
-And if you ever think of swapping out zucchini – eggplant, bell peppers, or sweet potatoes, adapt wonderfully to this Mediterranean style.
+If you ever think of swapping out zucchini, eggplant, bell peppers, or sweet potatoes, they adapt wonderfully to this Mediterranean style.

 How to Make Mediterranean Baked Parmesan Zucchini Fries